codeforamerica/brigadesandpoliticalaction/README.md

-# Letter to Brigades about the current poltical environment

-Dear Brigade Leaders,
+# Brigades and Poltical Action

 Code for America has gotten a number of questions about how Brigades should approach political activism given the current political situation in this country.